Updated: 8/29/2024

 • Have a valid driver’s license

 After you’ve been accepted, you’ll need to complete at least 5 years or 10,000 hours of on-the-job training in addition to 144 hours of class time.
+During this period, you’ll gain hands-on experience, learning to install, repair, and maintain plumbing systems while ensuring they meet safety and building code standards.
 At the end of the training period, you’ll have earned a Certificate of Completion from the U.S. Department of Labor, Office of Apprenticeship.
 This certificate is recognized nationally, and you can take it to any state in the union.
 You’ll also be eligible to take the exam to become a journeyman.

 For more information, contact the Florida State Office of Apprenticeship.